 I pulled over into a random parking lot plaza and started having a pretty decent meltdown.

 My dramatic self: This is it.
 This is the end.
 I am never getting home.

 It was a group effort on their part, really.
 One calmed me down while the other tracked my location.
-I provided the name of a nearby intersection which neither of them understood how I ended up at.
+I game them the name of a nearby intersection which neither of them understood how I ended up at.

 My dad became the compassionate version of Siri, while my mom yelled at me to stop going over my phone plan.
 They make a great pair, truthfully.